 The medical field is very dynamic and quite broad.
-Apart from health care providers who deal directly with patients in health care facilities, there are others who work behind the scenes such as medical coders who analyze and maintain the medical records of patients.
+Apart from health care providers who deal directly with patients in health care facilities, there are others who work behind the scenes such as medical coders who analyze and maintain the medical records of patients, providing value based healthcare.
 Many of these professionals have taken Online Medical Coding Classes to jumpstart their career.
 For additional guidance and information visit Graduate Programs: Public Health.

 Nurse researchers rely primarily on grants to fund their research.
 Writing grant applications is therefore part of the job.
 Research sponsors expect to receive concise reports so writing skills are also necessary.
 Researchers may sometimes be required to explain their reports in presentations which are done at meetings and conferences.